learn-co-curriculum/ios-environment-setup/README.md

 Read [Github GitIgnore Guide](https://help.github.com/articles/ignoring-files), so you understand what a global gitignore will do and then grab the [Flatiron GitIgnore](https://github.com/flatiron-school/dotfiles/blob/master/gitignore) and create it in `~` as `.gitignore`.

-## .gemrc

-`gem: --no-ri --no-rdoc`
-This will omit installing the rdoc documentation and speed up gem installs.

 # What Next?

 Check out the other documents in the repo!
 In particular make sure you have: